-Hair shedding, thinning and balding is common, yet almost universally dreaded.
+Hair shedding, thinning, and balding are common, yet almost universally dreaded.
 For young men, the genetic androgenic alopecia that causes most male pattern baldness can show up as early as age 20.
-Even when someone has seen their relatives go bald and they know this trait runs strongly in their family, as receding hairlines and bald patches form, it can feel too soon and completely unfair.
+Even when someone has seen their relatives go bald and they know the baldness trait runs strongly in their family, as receding hairlines and bald patches form, it can feel too soon and completely unfair.

 Seeking a hair transplant in Toronto is the next step for many young people losing hair in this city, yet research shows that maybe it shouldn’t be.
 You might be surprised to learn that a good thing that’s too soon can turn into a bad thing.
 We’ll explain how.
 You’re about to discover the ideal patient age for hair transplants.